kreeedit/ANNIE/README.md

-# ANNIE: Annotation interface for Named-entity &amp; Information Extraction
+# ANNIE - Annotation interface for Named-entity &amp; Information Extraction

 ANNIE is a lightweight desktop application that provides a user-friendly interface for annotating text files with entities and relations.
 It's designed to help researchers, linguists, and NLP practitioners create high-quality annotated datasets for named entity recognition (NER) and relation extraction tasks.